indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "ti-home">}} &nbsp; **Can I stay on campus?** {.faq-item}

-Students who received an "accommodation" stipend will be hosted at the [S-Block](https://maps.app.goo.gl/adEnLa9AV1n8tmLP9) or [Forest Hills](https://maps.app.goo.gl/8nTv9W7hZXkgW6UD6) student residences on campus.
+Students who received an "accommodation" stipend will be hosted at the [O-Block](https://maps.app.goo.gl/sP2M4NmPsYibXVnn8) student residence on campus.

 Please note the following: